Nehagoindani/WaqarSalonApp/README.md

 ## Getting Started

 Clone down this repository.
-You will need `node.js` and `git` installed globally on your machine.
+You will need `node.js` and `git` installed globally on your machine and also jdk libraray and android studio setup.

 ## 🛠 Installation and Setup Instructions